 Implementing best practices for big data and following latest trends can help organization overcoming the challenges associated with it and increase your big data management project’s success while enjoying all the benefits rewarded.

-We are all aware that data is the new oil for any organization.
+We are all aware that data is the new oil for any organization and made huge impact on businesses.
 Unlocking its worth may result in tremendous opportunities for companies, which is why it is vital to have well-defined big data plans in place in order to face the most difficult challenges that big data implies.

 The eleven most common big data challenges are: